1jour1vin

 Guide Hachette des vins

-Crushed strawberry, blackcurrant, mocha—the nose awakens slowly but surely.
-Tight tannins set the pace for a structured palate with good volume, offering a silky texture, a refreshing bouquet of thyme, and a long, promising finish with notes of toasted almonds.
+Crushed strawberry, blackcurrant, and mocha—the nose unfolds slowly but surely.
+Firm tannins set the pace for a structured palate with good body; we love its silky texture, the refreshing hint of thyme, and the long, promising finish, which lingers with notes of toasted almond.
 A promising sign for the future.
-2028-2035
+2028–2035

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France